Uzbekistan

 The largest product sections under the GSP

-The largest product sections under GSP are fibres and fabrics made of silk, wool, and cotton as well as articles of plastics.
-Product sections in which preferences are currently underutilised are prepared foodstuffs and beverages.
-In these sections, not even 60% of products eligible for preferential market access are imported using GSP preferences.
-This is also valid for transportation equipment like railways, aircrafts and ships and parts thereof, where currently no preferences are used.
+Since 2022 the largest product sections under GSP are chemical products.
+Fibres and fabrics made of silk, wool, and cotton as well as articles of plastics also represent a great portion of all eligible products.
+Product sections in which preferences are currently underutilised are mineral products.
+In these sections, not even 15% of products eligible for preferential market access are imported using GSP preferences.
+This is also valid for animal and vegetable fats and oils, where currently no preferences are used.

 SUSTAINABLE DEVELOPMENT AND MONITORING PRIORITIES